chance2021/devopsdaydayup/003-GitlabCICD/README.md

 Make sure to follow step 4 to regerate a new certificate with proper info and update it in gitlab-runner host/container

 ## Issue 3: Cannot login docker registry: x509: certificate signed by unknown authority
-Cannot log in to the gitlab container registry.
+Cannot `docker login` to the gitlab container registry.
 Below error is returned

 ```
 $ docker login registry.gitlab.chance20221020.com:5005